Multimodal Image Super-resolution via Joint Sparse Representations induced by Coupled Dictionaries: Multimodal Image SR via Joint Sparse Representations Induced by Coupled Dictionaries

 In the second step, once the dictionary pairs $[\boldsymbol{\Psi}_c^l, \boldsymbol{\Psi}^l]$ and $[\boldsymbol{\Phi}_c, \boldsymbol{\Phi}]$ are learned from $\mathbf{X}^l$ and $\mathbf{Y}$, we construct the HR dictionaries $[\boldsymbol{\Psi}_c^h, \boldsymbol{\Psi}^h]$ based on $\mathbf{X}^h$ and sparse codes $\mathbf{Z}$ and $\mathbf{U}$ by solving the optimization problem:

-where the second term serves as a regularizer that makes the solution more stable\footnote{Note, in order to guarantee the fidelity of the sparse approximation to the HR training datasets, the atoms in the HR dictionaries are not constrained to be unit $\ell_2$ norm, as in Zeyde, \textit{et al.}~\cite{zeyde2010single} and Wang, \textit{et al.}~\cite{wang2010resolution}.
+where the second term serves as a regularizer that makes the solution more stable\footnote{In order to guarantee the fidelity of the sparse approximation to the HR training datasets, the atoms in the HR dictionaries are not constrained to be unit $\ell_2$ norm, as in~\cite{zeyde2010single} and~\cite{wang2010resolution}.
 However, when there are zeros or near-zeros rows in the sparse codes $\mathbf{Z}$ or $\mathbf{U}$, the matrix inverse operation during the computation of the closed form solution will give extremely large value for corresponding atoms.
-Therefore, in order to make the solution more stable, a Frobenius norm is added to regularize the problem \eqref{Eq:CoupledDL_DL2}.}.
+Therefore, in order to make the solution more stable, a Frobenius norm is added to regularize Problem \eqref{Eq:CoupledDL_DL2}.}.
 This optimization problem -- which exploits the conventional sparse representation invariance assumption that HR image patches $\mathbf{X}^h$ share the same sparse codes with the corresponding LR version $\mathbf{X}^l$ -- admits the closed form solution

-Similar to the conventional dictionary learning, our CDL algorithm can not guarantee the convergence to a global optimum due to the non-convexity nature of Problem \eqref{Eq:CoupledDL}.
+Similar to conventional dictionary learning, our CDL algorithm cannot guarantee the convergence to a global optimum due to the non-convexity nature of Problem \eqref{Eq:CoupledDL}.
 However, CDL is convex with respect to the dictionaries when the sparse codes are fixed or vice versa.
-This property ensures that dictionary algorithms usually converge to a local optimum and perform reasonably well.
-Indeed, experiments on both real and synthetic data, presented in Section \ref{sec:Experiments}, confirm that the coupled dictionaries found in the local optimum lead to satisfactory image SR performance.
+This property ensures that dictionary algorithms usually converge to a local optimum that leads to good SR performance.
+This is also confirmed by experiments on both real and synthetic data, presented in Section \ref{sec:Experiments}.